Vibrations

 the distance the atoms are apart, and the force of the

 chemical affinity diminishes in the same ratio.
-Heat increases
+Heat

-temperature of the natural scale.
+ratio to the temperature of the natural scale.

-Scholium : New thermometers and accurate thermometric tables,
+Scholium : New thermometers and accurate thermometric

-the pitch of the transmissive energy, are required.
-Such a
+temperature doubles the pitch of the transmissive energy,

-table of temperature will bear natural relations to atomic
+are required.
+Such a table of temperature will bear natural

-weights, pitches, specific heats, chemical affinities,
+relations to atomic weights, pitches, specific heats,

-fusions, solubilities, etc., and will disclose new laws.
-One
+chemical affinities, fusions, solubilities, etc., and will

-table for each must be constructed.
+disclose new laws.
+One table for each must be constructed.

 The electric current destroys cohesion and chemical tension